O-Visa

 O-1A: Individuals possessing extraordinary ability in education, business, science, or athletics.

-O-1B: Foreign nationals possessing nationally or internationally acclaimed, extraordinary ability in arts or extraordinary achievement in motion pictures or television industry.
+O-1B: Foreign nationals possessing nationally or internationally acclaimed, extraordinary ability in arts or outstanding achievement in motion pictures or television industry.

 The Law Offices of Prashanthi Reddy, PLLC